 White River flows in two forks across most of Central and Southern Indiana, creating the largest watershed contained entirely within the state, draining all or part of 42 of the 92 counties in the Hoosier state.

-The West Fork of White River begins in a farmer’s field in Randolph County, south of Winchester.
+The West Fork of White River begins in a farmer’s field in Randolph County, south of Winchester (shown in the photo).
 For its first few miles, it travels north, then turns west through Muncie and Anderson before flowing south through Noblesville, Indianapolis, Martinsville and Spencer.